sylvioneto/terraform_gcp/cost-management/README.md

 $ gsutil mb gs://$GCP_PROJECT_ID-tf-state
 ```

-3. Enable Cloud Build API in case it is the first time you use it.
+3. Enable Compute and Cloud Build API in case it is the first time you use it.
 ```
-$ gcloud services enable cloudbuild.googleapis.com
+$ gcloud services enable cloudbuild.googleapis.com compute.googleapis.com
 ```

 4. Execute Terraform using Cloud Build.